Skip to main content

 Webhook tools are the first migrated toolset on this seam.

-• kl-webhooks-plugin registers list_webhooks, add_webhook, update_webhook, and remove_webhook,
+• kl-plugin-webhook registers list_webhooks, add_webhook, update_webhook, and remove_webhook,

 • the public tool names and schemas stay unchanged,